arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

 -   USB-C cable (either USB-A to USB-C or USB-C to USB-C)
 -   USB-C adapter (you can find [here](https://www.dustin.se/product/5011166993/travel-port-usb-c-total) the one we used for the tutorial)
 -   External keyboard
 -   Arduino IDE 1.8.10+  or Arduino Pro IDE 0.0.4+
 -   Power supplier for the USB adapter (I don't know how to call this)

 ### Extra materials

 -   Arduino Arduino MKR WiFi 1010 (or other board with at least two serial ports, check [here](https://www.arduino.cc/reference/en/language/functions/communication/serial/) the list of Arduino boards with more than one serial port.)Arduino IDE 1.8.10+  or Arduino Pro IDE 0.0.4+
 -   USB cable compatible with the Arduino Arduino MKR WiFi 1010 (or the board you have selected)
 -   3 Jumper wires

 ![The Arduino core is built on top of the Mbed stack](assets/Arduino-Logo.svg)

 # Setting Up the USB host

-In this tutorial you are going to convert your Portenta in a USB Host that will allow you, by using a keyboard, to toggle the RGB built-in LEDs of the board.
-Throughout the tutorial, you will learn how to connected the keyboard to the Portenta board and how to program the board to become it in a USB Host device.
+In this tutorial you are going to configure your Portenta H7 as a USB Host.
+This will allow you to toggle the RGB built-in LEDs of the board by pressing the corresponding keys (r, g, b) on a USB keyboard that will be plugged into the USB hub.

+Throughout the tutorial, you will learn how to establish USB serial communication between the board and the keyboard and also, how to program the board so it behaves as a USB Host device.

+The USBHOST library will allow you to connect devices to Arduino boards.
+This library is part of the Portenta H7 core and includes examples that can be used to connect USB devices to our board.

 ## 1. The Basic Setup

 Begin by plugging in your Portenta board to the computer using a USB-C  cable and open the  Arduino IDE or the Arduino Pro IDE.
 If this is your  first time running Arduino sketch files on the board, we suggest you  check out how to [set up the Portenta H7 for Arduino](https://www.arduino.cc/pro/tutorials/portenta-h7/por-ard-gs) before you proceed.

 ![The Portenta H7 can be connected to the computer using an appropriate USB-C cable](assets/por_ard_usbh_basic_setup.svg)

 ## 2. Creating the keyboard controller

 Now, let's create a sketch that handles the USB connections and  modify the state of the LEDs with each press on the r(R), g(G) or b(B) keys, so when you press the key first time the LEDs will switch on and to turn them off, you will need to press the corresponding key again.

 As programming the USB protocol that allows the board handle USB devices is an arduous task, you will use an already built example called KeyboardController, to find it, first, make sure you select Arduino Portenta H7 (M7 core) as the board.